-This article was originally published on May 25, 2017.
-It is being republished on November 19, 2019 to mark Indira Gandhi’s birth anniversary.
+Note: This article was originally published on May 25, 2017.
+It was republished on November 19, 2020 to mark Indira Gandhi’s birth anniversary.

 Another presidential poll is upon us.
 Despite fair certainty of all but one past verdict, this major event of national life remains indicative of the likely direction of national politics.
 Things are no different this time too, because the Narendra Modi-led government does not yet have an overwhelming majority on paper.